niksilver/elm-explained/functions/DefiningFunctions.md

 ```
 > import DefiningFunctions exposing (..)
 > bob
-{ name = "Robert", age = 55 } : DefiningFunctions.Person
+{ name = "Robert", age = 55 } : { age : Int, name : String }
 > people
 [{ name = "Alice", age = 61 },{ name = "Brian", age = 23 },{ name = "Coco", age = 35 }]
-: List DefiningFunctions.Person
+: List { age : Int, name : String }
 >
 ```

-## Record fields define functions
+## Record fields names define functions

-Any record is a function if you precede it immediately with a dot (no whitespace).
+Any field name is a function if you precede it immediately with a dot (no whitespace).
 It is a function that takes any type of record with that field, and returns the value of that field.
-Here's what we can do on the Elm REPL:
+Here's what we can do in the Elm REPL:

 ```
 > .name